sagar1250/ServiceNow-Course/README.md

 ### Lists & Forms

-#Recently I have completed the ServiceNow exam conducted by Publicis Sapient
+#Recently I have completed the ServiceNow exam conducted by Publicis Sapient.

+Checked with the list forms. gone through basic service request and Incident fields.